lechimp-p/dario-lessons/lesson3/README.md

   it?
 * Push your changes to github and prepare to answer questions about the last two items on our phone call.
+* Write the two missing classes in the same style as the ToDoList class.
+Remind yourself of commiting your changes frequently.
+Push your changes to GitHub.
+  Call me.